Database Model Usage (Laravel Style)

 Comparing Models

-Sometimes you may need to determine if two models are "equal" to each other.
-The is method can be used to quickly verify if two models have the same primary key, table, and database connection:
+Sometimes, you may need to determine if two models are "the same".
+The is method can be used to quickly check if two models have the same primary key, table, and database connection:

 if ($post->is($anotherPost)) {